peerdavid/social-neural-network/README.md

 desirable output in the next iteration.
 [Goodfellow et al. (2016)](#Goodfellow-et-al-2016) states that about 5.000 labeled examples per category are needed to get an acceptable performance of the network.

-TO create a datasets with at least 5.000 labeled images per class is a time consuming task.
-So in this work we want to check if it is possible to train a CNN with images from 6 different classes that are tagged by flickr users.
+It is a timeconsuming task to create a dataset with at least 5.000 labeled images per class.
+So in this work we want to check if it is possible to train a CNN with images from 6 different classes (0=cat, 1=dog, 2=hamburger, 3=sushi, 4=beach, 5=rock) that are tagged by flickr users to save lots of time.

 ### Challenge
 The challenge of this work is, that lots of examples are are invalid tagged.
 For example if the network should learn